 The following might serve at the outset to give such people an idea as to why his passing provoked such a bilious response from Washington.
 As Wayne Smith, a former U.S. diplomat and ambassador to Cuba in the early years of Castro’s reign under president Dwight (Ike) Eisenhower (later President Jimmy Carter’s Cuban representative), once memorably opined, ‘Cuba seems to have the same effect on U.S. administrations as the full moon has on werewolves.’

 Now Smith might’ve said this almost three decades ago, but as the reaction to the Cuban leader’s death indicated, this reality persists, despite the recent thaw in official relations initiated by President Obama.
-To be sure, there’s rarely been a shortage of countries that could lay claim to having this transformative effect on the collective psyche of U.S. political establishment, Iran being a prime example.
+To be sure, there’s rarely been a shortage of countries that could lay claim to having this transformative effect for so longon the collective psyche of the U.S. political establishment, with Iran .

 But it is Cuba that stands out as an exemplar, and so much of that has to do with Castro himself.
 Put simply, amongst the iconic revolutionary’s many talents was an unerring ability to get up Uncle Sam’s nose, and get away with it so often for so long.
 Suffice to say, since they seem to have inherited the same basic instincts as their forbears, the bulk of present day Washington’s “Werewolves” must’ve been privately ‘howling at the moon’ at the Comandante’s demise.